 Status and Distribution

-Rare and very restricted in its distribution having been found at single sites in four widely scattered regions; in Hampshire (last in 1891), Kent (last in 1983), Carmarthenshire (last in 2006) and Suffolk (a single very worn specimen was new to the county in 2019).
-Reports in 1979 and 1980 from Glamorganshire (very adjacent to the Carmarthenshire site and in the same 10km square) are unconfirmed, with searches for information and specimens failing to produce any positive evidence, although the habitat is believed to be similar at both sites.
+Rare and very restricted in its distribution having been found at five coastal sites, four in England and one in Wales.
+These are in Hampshire (last in 1891), Kent (last in 1983), Carmarthenshire (last in 2006), Suffolk (a single very worn specimen was new to the county in 2019) and Norfolk in 2020.
+Reports in 1979 and 1980 from Glamorganshire (the opposite side of the bay from the Carmarthenshire site and in the same 10km square) are unconfirmed, with searches for information and specimens failing to produce any positive evidence.
+The habitat is believed to be similar at both sites and searches for larvae and/or adults would be of value.

 Foodplant and Larval Feeding Signs